Desiderius Erasmus Foundation

-The Desiderius Erasmus Foundation (German: Desiderius-Erasmus-Stiftung e.V.; Abbreviation: DES) is a German political party foundation.
-It is politically associated with but independent of the Alternative for Germany (AfD) party.
+The Desiderius Erasmus Foundation (German: Desiderius-Erasmus-Stiftung e.V.) is a German political party foundation associated with, but independent of, the far-right Alternative for Germany (AfD) party.
 The foundation's headquarters are located in Berlin.
-Its current chairwoman is the former Christian-democratic (now AfD) Member of Parliament Erika Steinbach.
+Its current chairwoman is the former Christian-democratic politician Erika Steinbach who joined the AfD in January 2022.

 Establishment and mission

 The DES was registered in November 2017 in Lübeck.
-It was converted into a federal foundation from a foundation in the regional state of Schleswig-Holstein that had been established two years earlier.
+It was converted into a federal foundation from a foundation in the state of Schleswig-Holstein that had been established two years earlier.

-It is named after the great Dutch Renaissance humanistic Christian thinker and writer Erasmus of Rotterdam.
+It is named after the Dutch Renaissance humanistic Christian thinker and writer Erasmus of Rotterdam.
 This provoked ironic comments as the AfD has been extremely critical of the European Union and the Euro currency since its foundation in 2013 by the economist Bernd Lucke.
 "The name stands for a pro-European but Eurosceptic position of the party", a party spokesperson explained in 2015.

-The first chairman of the DES was Konrad Adam, a well-known former journalist.
+The first chairman of the DES was publicist and politician Konrad Adam.

-In 2018, there was an intense competition and power struggle among several foundations to become the officially recognized foundation of the AfD.
-Party chairman Alexander Gauland preferred to have a foundation named after Gustav Stresemann, a national liberal politician who served as Foreign Minister and briefly Chancellor.
-Other party grandees like Alice Weidel, the party whip in the Bundestag, supported DES.
+Before the Desiderius Erasmus Foundation became the AfD's sole official party foundation, there was fierce competition among similar foundations.
+Former party chairman Alexander Gauland preferred to have a foundation named after former Foreign Minister and Chancellor Gustav Stresemann, though this was prohibited by Gustav Stresemann's family members, not wanting the name Stresemann being misused.
+Early supporter of the DES was Alice Weidel, the party leader in the Bundestag.
+Other competitors were a "Friedrich Friesen Foundation" and "Johann Gottfried Herder Organization for Democracy".

 In April 2018, the national board of the party decided to accept the association of the Erasmus Foundation.
 The party convention in June 2018 held a vote and a two thirds majority agreed to adopt the DES as officially associated foundation.

-The DES describes their mission as providing civic-democratic political educational programs and the promotion of science and scholarly education.
+The DES describes its mission as providing civic-democratic political educational programs and the promotion of science and scholarly education.

 In accordance with AfD political orientation, the DES has a right-wing orientation.
 It has held several conferences and political seminars.

 In June 2019 they held a large public conference in Berlin on the "growing threats to freedom of speech".
-Among the speakers where the party chairman Jörg Meuthen, Member of the European Parliament, the media scientist Norbert Bolz and the former GDR dissident and later CDU MP Vera Lengsfeld.
+Among the speakers were the party chairman Jörg Meuthen, Member of the European Parliament, the media scientist Norbert Bolz and the former East German civil rights activist and Neue Rechte politician Vera Lengsfeld.
 The speeches are documented in the first issue of the foundations journal Faktum.

 Leadership and board

-Since March 2018, former MP Erika Steinbach is president of the DES.
+Since March 2018, former MdB Erika Steinbach is president of the DES.
 She had left Angela Merkel's Christian Democratic Union party (CDU) in 2017 in protest over the chancellor's open door migration policy.